 The Tools Needed to Replace a Toilet

-First, let’s talk a bit about the tools and supplies you’ll need to successfully install a toilet, all on your own.
+Now that you know the various parts of a toilet and its important terms, let’s talk a bit about the tools and supplies you’ll need to successfully install a toilet, all on your own.

 - Rag — not just any rag, but a rag that you won’t mind getting extra dirty